A complete step-by-step guide to integrate WordPress SAML SSO with Keycloak for secure Single Sign-On authentication.

 - In the same Attribute Mapping section, set up role mappings.

-- Define how Salesforce roles correspond to WordPress roles.
-For instance, map the Salesforce wp-editor role to the WordPress Editor role.
+- Define how Keycloak roles correspond to WordPress roles.

 - Ensure that the mapping accurately reflects your organization’s role structure for proper access control.